donbasta/cli-clone/readme.md

 ## Running the Program

 Use cargo.
+Add file `database.db` in the root of the project for features requiring database.
-From the root of the repository, run the following command:
+Then from the root of the repository, run the following command:

 ```
 cargo run